Why do this problem?

 You could start by giving the whole group some numbers such as $18$, $33$, $35$, $48$ and $56$ and asking for the multiplication facts that generate them.
 Include some squares such as $25$, and even $49$, if you feel the group might have a problem identifying it.

-After this learners could work in pairs on the actual problem so that they are able to talk through their ideas with a partner.
-They could use this sheet which has two copies of the main puzzle matrix on it.
+After this learners could work in pairs on the problem itself so that they are able to talk through their ideas with a partner.
+They could use this sheet which has two copies of the matrix on it.

 At the end of the lesson the whole group could come together again to discuss, not only the answers, but how they worked them out and which multiplication tables they needed to know well in order to do a problem such as this.

 The interactivity could be used to round off the lesson.
 Can the class use their knowledge of times tables and the strategies they have developed to work out the headings of the rows and columns?